faircloth-lab/phyluce/docs/daily-use/daily-use-2-assembly.rst

         anas_platyrhynchos_KGH2267
         anas_carolinensis_KGH2269
         dendrocygna_bicolor_DWF4597

+    The above is the recommended working format.
+When you search for UCE contigs phyluce_ should screen your taxon name to ensure they do not contain restricted characters.
+This includes ``.+:"'-?!*@%^&#=/\`` or names that **begin** with a number.
+It's probably best to get that all squared away now.

 Running the assembly
 ====================

-Once your configuration file is created (best to use a decent text editor) that will not cause you grief, you are ready to start assembling your read data into contigs that we will search for UCEs.
-The code to do this for the three helper scripts is below (remember, we are using `$HOME/anaconda/bin` generically to refer to your anaconda_ or miniconda_ install).
+Once your configuration file is created (best to use a decent text editor that will not cause you grief), you are ready to start assembling your read data into contigs that we will search for UCEs.
+The code to do this for the three helper scripts is below.

 General process
 ---------------